-As you navigate through the website, you will find hundreds of useful ideas and products to help you relish any adventure outside.
+As you navigate through the website, you will find useful ideas and products to help you relish any adventure outside.
 We will bring you ways to enjoy time spent outside with your family and teach your children to embrace nature through games and activities outside.

 Finally, Nature-track.com is a place of sharing.
 We hope that visitors will share their ideas and thoughts about the out-of-doors, personal experiences, places to go, and ways to enjoy every aspect of being outside in a world where getting dirty is part of the fun!